lwansbrough/attack/README.md

 🧪 This project is to be considered experimental for now.
 Note it does not have a license.

+## Contributions
+Because this app is in the early stages of development, every aspect of it is subject to change.
+Plugin contributions that utilize the APIs as they exist are welcome, but please recognize that the API at this time is very fluid.

+For feature/API requests, please create an issue before attempting to submit a pull request.

 ## Development

 To run the development version of the project you only have to run: